evanpurkhiser/dots-personal/README.md

 An additional `after-install` script may be included in each configuration group directory to be run after installing the configuration files.

-## Problems and Concerns

- * How to handle extending files where the contents cannot just be appended to the end, for example XML or JSON configuration files.